UKHO/docs/using-github/software-licensing-policy.md

 There are limited circumstances where publishing a licence is not appropriate or required:

-- **Never-public repositories** — internal-only tooling that is explicitly scoped as never publicly accessible (though teams should challenge this and default to openness)
+- **Never-public repositories** — internal-only tooling that is explicitly scoped as never publicly accessible
 - **Classified or restricted repositories** — repositories that carry security classifications and are not accessible outside the department; apply classification markings instead
 - **Third-party owned code** — where UKHO does not hold the IP and therefore cannot grant a licence to others